websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-on-wildfly.md

 # Installing on WildFly

-Installing on WildFly requires deploying dependencies, modifying scripts, modifying config `xml` files, and deploying the DXP WAR file.
-In addition, make the optional database and mail server configurations to optimize the DXP instance.
+Installing on WildFly requires installing the DXP WAR, installing dependencies, configuring WebSphere, and deploying DXP on WildFly.
+You must also configure your database and mail server connections.

+## Prerequisites

 Liferay DXP requires Java JDK 8 or 11.
 See [the compatibility matrix](https://help.liferay.com/hc/en-us/articles/360049238151) for further information.